 A Catholic University of Distinction

 Professor Marko teaches courses in both Early Childhood Education and Early Childhood Intervention Specialist Education.
-Her courses include: ECE 313 (Early Childhood Language Arts and Social Studies Methods), ECE 315 (Early Childhood Math and Science Methods), and ISE 341 (Early Childhood Assessment and Planning).
-She has previously taught Educational Psychology (ECE 213, AYA 233, MCE2 23, and EDUC 263), ECE 211 (Early Childhood Assessment Growth and Development), and EDUC 255 (Cognitive and Language Development).
-She advises students in Early Childhood, Early Childhood Intervention Specialist, and is the Coordinator of the Walsh-Stark State 2+2 Program.
+Her courses include: ECE 315 (Early Childhood Math and Science Methods), ISE 341 (Early Childhood Assessment and Planning) and ECE 410/ISE 441 (Preclinical: Profession in Practice) and EDUC 464 (Ohio Assessments for Educators Preparation).
+She is the onsite liaison for the Christ the Servant Teaching Corps (CTSTC) at Our Lady of Peace School in Canton, OH.
+She serves as a University supervisor for preclinical and clinical candidates.
+She is the faculty co-leader for the Education Division’s Global Learning Experience to Uruguay.
+She advises students in Early Childhood, Early Childhood Intervention Specialist, and serves as the Coordinator of the Walsh-Stark State 2+2 Program.

-Professor Marko's research involves juvenile bipolar disorder, autism spectrum disorder, and Universal Design for Learning (UDL).
-She has publications/presentations at state conferences.
-She attended the NCATE Institutional Orientation Conference in Spring 2008.
-She also serves on various campus committes including the Teacher Prep Developmental Portfolio Essay Committee and the NCATE Standards 1 and 2 Team.
+Professor Marko's research involves juvenile bipolar disorder, autism spectrum disorder, Universal Design for Learning (UDL) and familial trauma.
+She has publications/presentations at state and national conferences.
 She is an active member of the following professional organizations: National Association for the Education of Young Children (NAEYC), the Council for Exceptional Children (CEC), and the Association for Supervision and Curriculum Development (ASCD).